4.8 Initial Child Protection Conferences

 The record of the conference is a crucial working document for all relevant professionals and the family.

-All conferences will be minuted by administrative staff whose sole task within the conference is to provide a written record of proceedings in a consistent format.
-The Conference Chair is responsible for ensuring that the minutes accurately reflect the discussion held and decisions and recommendations made.
+All conferences will be minuted by a meeting support assistant (MSA).
+The Independent Chair is responsible for ensuring that the minutes accurately reflect the discussion held and decisions and outline child protection plan.

 Conference minutes should include: